daishadavis/daishadavis/README.md

 - 🌱 I’m currently learning **Python**

-- 👨‍💻 All of my projects are available at [portfolio website under construction]
+- 👨‍💻 All of my projects are available at daisha-portfolio.vercel.app

 - 💬 Ask me about **OpenSource and Devtools**